-The external port interface supports access to the external memory through core and DMA accesses.
+The external memory interface supports access to the external memory through core and DMA accesses.
 The external memory address space is divided into four banks.
 Any bank can be programmed as either asynchronous or synchronous memory.
 The external ports are comprised of the following modules.

-- An Asynchronous Memory Interface which communicates with SRAM, FLASH, and other devices that meet the standard asynchronous SRAM access protocol.
-The AMI supports 6M words of external memory in bank 0 and 8M words of external memory in bank 1, bank 2, and bank 3. - A SDRAM controller that supports a glueless interface with any of the standard SDRAMs.
-The SDC supports 62M words of external memory in bank 0, and 64M words of external memory in bank 1, bank 2, and bank 3.
-NOTE: this feature is not available on the ADSP-21486 product.

-Arbitration logic to coordinate core and DMA transfers between internal and external memory over the external port.
+- An AMI which communicates with SRAM, FLASH, and other devices that meet the standard asynchronous SRAM access protocol.
+The AMI supports 6M words of external memory in Bank 0 and 8M words of external memory in Bank 1, Bank 2, and Bank 3. - An SDRAM controller that supports a glueless interface with any of the standard SDRAMs.
+The SDC supports 62M words of external memory in Bank 0, and 64M words of external memory in Bank 1, Bank 2, and Bank 3. - Arbitration logic to coordinate core and DMA transfers between internal and external memory over the external port.